 - a.
-Summaries, interpretations, and analysis of trends of results of radiological environmental surveillance activities for the report period, including: - A comparison (as appropriate) with preoperational studies, operational controls, and previous environmental surveillance reports - An assessment of the observed impacts of the plant operation on the environment - Results of land use census per 6.6.2 - b.
-Results of analysis of radiological environmental samples and of environmental radiation measurements taken per 6.6.1, Monitoring Program.
-Results shall be summarized and tabulated in the format of the table in the Radiological Assessment Branch Technical Position on Environmental Monitoring.
+Summaries, interpretations, and analysis of trends of results of radiological environmental surveillance activities for the report period, including: - A comparison (as appropriate) with preoperational studies, operational controls, and previous environmental surveillance reports - An assessment of the observed impacts of the plant operation on the environment - Results of land use census per Step 6.6.2

-- 1. If some individual results are not available for inclusion with the report, the report shall be submitted, noting and explaining reasons for missing results. - 2.
+- b.
+Results of analysis of radiological environmental samples and of environmental radiation measurements taken per Step 6.6.1, Monitoring Program.
+Results shall be summarized and tabulated in the format of the table in the Radiological Assessment Branch Technical Position on Environmental Monitoring. - 1.
+If some individual results are not available for inclusion with the report, the report shall be submitted, noting and explaining reasons for missing results. - · 2.
 Missing data shall be submitted in a supplementary report as soon as possible. - c.
 A summary description of the radiological environmental monitoring program. - d.
 At least two legible maps covering sampling locations, keyed to a table giving distances and directions from the centerline of one reactor.
 One map shall cover stations near the site boundary; a second shall include more distant stations. - e.
-Results of Station participation in the Interlaboratory Comparison Program, per 6.6.3. - f.
+Results of Station participation in the Interlaboratory Comparison Program, per Step 6.6.3. - f.
 Discussion of deviations from the Station's environmental sampling schedule per Radiological Environmental Monitoring Program (Attachment 7). - g.
-Discussion of analyses in which the lower limit of detection (LLD) required by Detection Capabilities for Environmental Sample Analysis (Attachment 9) was not achievable.
+Discussion of analyses in which the lower limit of detection (LLD) required by Detection Capabilities for Environmental Sample Analysis (Attachment 9) was not achievable. - h.
+Results of analysis of ground water wells described in the environmental monitoring program, whether required by the program or not.